iiab/iiab-factory/content/vector-tiles/README.md

 ### How To Include Zoomable Map Detail For Your Region

-1. Another example is http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-central-am.zip (2.8 GB unzips to 3.5 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-central-am/) which again includes base geodata for the world's landmasses and oceans, but in this case also includes 1.8 GB of zoomable vector map detail for [Central America and the Caribbean](https://openmaptiles.com/downloads/central-america/).
+1. Another prefab example is http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-central-am.zip (2.8 GB unzips to 3.5 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-central-am/) which again includes base geodata for the world's landmasses and oceans, but in this case also includes 1.8 GB of zoomable vector map detail for [Central America and the Caribbean](https://openmaptiles.com/downloads/central-america/).
 But the goal here is to pull together your own!
 So...
 1. Start by installing the original 1.5 GB file mentioned as the top of this page, including worldwide base maps etc:
    1. Log in to your IIAB then change to root by running: `sudo su -`
    1. Run: `cd /library/www/html/modules/`